 Amazon tends to get most of the attention when we speak about e-commerce.
 This is largely understandable.
 How many other corporations could capture the attention and resources of the 238 cities across the USA that vied for Amazon’s HQ2 complex?
 Then, Amazon created headlines when protests and political turmoil led it to abandon its plans for a campus in New York City projected to provide 25,000 jobs.

 While Amazon and the world’s richest man, founder Jeff Bezos, have been in the news lately for reasons other than Amazon’s e-commerce dominance, the numbers behind that preeminence are remarkable.
-Amazon generated $69.98 billion in product sales in Q3 ’19, up from $56.58 billion in Q3 ’18 and $43.74 in Q3 ’17.
-One study recently forecast that by 2023, Amazon will be responsible for 50% of total US e-commerce sales.
+Amazon generated $96.15 billion in product sales in Q3 ’20, up from $69.98 billion in Q3 ’19 and $56.58 in Q3 ’18.
+Statista forecasts that by 2021, Amazon will be responsible for 50% of total US e-commerce sales.

 Third-Party E-Commerce Sellers

 While one might look at these numbers and assume that e-commerce retailers not named Amazon must be struggling, nothing could be further from the truth.
 A little-known fact is that third-party e-commerce sellers actually sell more product on Amazon, through its Marketplace platform, than Amazon itself.
-53% of units sold in 2019 have been sold by third-party merchants.
-20% of professional Amazon merchants sell more than $1 million a year.
+54% of units sold in 2020 Q3 have been sold by third-party merchants.

 So, while Amazon Marketplace and Fulfilled by Amazon merchants are thriving, what about those e-commerce businesses operating independently of the Amazon ecosystem?